danh21/PIC16F887_Basic/README.md

         + Version 1: simulates effect of 8 leds by period (blink, run,...).
         + Version 2: uses 74HC595 ICs to control more 8 leds.

+    - Button:
-    - Button: uses buttons (on, off, toggle) to control led.
+        + Version 1: uses buttons (on, off, toggle) to control led.
+        + Version 2: uses buttons to simulate PIV sensors.
+When sensors detect, buzzers and leds are activated.